 Unicode Dialogs

 TOpenDialogW and TSaveDialogW are evolved versions of TOpen/SaveDialogJ.
-They operate on Unicode (WideStrings) only, without inner reconversion between ShiftJIS <-> Ansi.
+They operate on Unicode (WideStrings) only, with no internal reconversion between ShiftJIS <-> ANSI.

-However, they have one somewhat limited feature: probably incomplete support of «old style» components view (this is set, for example, by ofOldStyleDialog).
-If you need this, or other missing feature (although there shouldn't be anymore), use J versions – they behave absolutely like their standard VCL counterparts.
-W versions are actually different comopnents – their parent is TCommonDialog, not TOpenDialog as for J versions.
+However, they have a limitation: probably incomplete support of “old style” components view (this is set, for example, by ofOldStyleDialog).
+If you need this, or other missing feature (although there shouldn't be any), use the J versions – they behave absolutely like their standard VCL counterparts.
+The W versions are actually different comopnents – their parent is TCommonDialog, not TOpenDialog as it is for J versions.

 TStringsW

-A useful thing to mention is probably the fact that this dialogs use lite Unicode version of TStrings to hold files list for multiselection dialogs (guess how's it named?) – TStringsW.
+A useful thing to mention is probably the fact that this dialogs use the lightweight Unicode version of TStrings to hold the file list for multiselection dialogs (guess how's it named?) – TStringsW.

-Here are some demo screensiots.
-By the way, they also demonstrate TLabelW, which is described below.
+Here are some demo screensiots (they also demonstrate TLabelW, which is described below).

 JReconvertor

 This is a small unit which provides helper functions to convert betweeen various codepages.
-It has shortcut functions for converting ShiftJIS <-> Unicode <-> Ansi, although they all use two universal functions that can be used to convert any codepage to Unicode and backwards.
+It has shortcut functions for converting ShiftJIS <-> Unicode <-> ANSI, although they all use the two universal functions that can be used to convert any codepage to Unicode and backwards.

 Unicode VCL components

-These compoenents are versions of VCL screen components but unlike them they accept and display text as Unicode strings.
-This makes possible to display Unicode text in programs built with Delphi 7.
+These components are versions of VCL screen components but unlike them they accept and display text as Unicode strings.
+This makes it possible to display Unicode text in programs built with Delphi 7.

-This pack currently includes only TLabelW.
-Several other components (perhaps TEdit, TMemo, TListBox) are planned to make.
+This archive currently includes only TLabelW.
+Several other components (perhaps TEdit, TMemo, TListBox) are planned to be created in the future.

 How to install VCL components

-To install components just choose in Delphi 7 Component ➯ Install, then select a unit with components (like JISDialogs.pas) in Unit Filename and click OK.
-It should then show you confirmation message saying, for example, that «JISDialogs.TOpenDialogJ and JISDialogs.TSaveDialogJ were installed».
+To install components in Delphi 7 just choose Component ➯ Install, then select a unit file with components (like JISDialogs.pas) in Unit Filename and click OK.
+It should then show you a confirmation message saying that, for example, “JISDialogs.TOpenDialogJ and JISDialogs.TSaveDialogJ were installed”.

-All components from this pack are installed to JISKit tab.
+All components from this archive appear on the JISKit tab.